rbutters321/MSBA-Capstone/README.md

 My group's solution to the business problem was to identify the 5-10 important features of their data that would determine if a customer was likely to default or not.
 The top 10 features included -

   -EXT_SOURCE_3

   -EXT_SOURCE_2

   -AMT_REQ_CREDIT_BUREAU_DAY

   -FLAG_EMP_PHONE

   -FLAG_DOCUMENT_3

   -FLAG_DOCUMENT_16

   -REGION_RATING_CLIENT_W_CITY

   -AMT_GOODS_PRICE

   -AMT_REQ_CREDIT_BUREAU_HOUR

   -REG_CITY_NOT_LIVE_CITY

 Based on these results, the customer is most likely to default when -

--Have a high number of enquiries to Credit Bureau about the client one day before application
+  -Client has a high number of enquiries to Credit Bureau about the client one day before application.

--Client provided work phone
+  -Client provided work phone.

--Suggests that the quality of region is a strong indicator of whether a customer will default.
+  -The quality of region is a strong indicator of whether a customer will default.
 Less rated regions may have more likelihood of default.

   -Higher price of goods that the loans were given.

--Higher number of enquiries to Credit Bureau about the client on hour before
+  -Higher number of enquiries to Credit Bureau about the client on hour before application.

--If the permanent address does not match the contact address then they are more likely to default.
+  -If the client's permanent address does not match the contact address then they are more likely to default.

 ## The business value of the solution: